MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02_Azure Health Bot.md

 1. [] On the **Review and create** page, verify your details are correct as Azure validates your Health Bot.
 After validation passes, the create button will become enabled.
 Select **Create**.

-    > [NOTE] Note: It will take few seconds to run the backend process before the Create button is enabled.
+    > [!NOTE] Note: It will take few seconds to run the backend process before the Create button is enabled.

     ![Graphical user interface, text, application, email Description automatically generated](./IMAGES/Lab02/L2P6.png)